jared-hughes/DesThree/README.md

 ### Example 5: Materials and Lights

 Remember how we're using `MeshNormalMaterial` above?
-That is the simplest material: there are no arguments, and we don't have to deal with lights.
+That is the simplest material (and the default if none is given to the `Mesh` function): there are no arguments, and we don't have to deal with lights.
 Each face is simply colored based on its normal vector.

 Two other materials exist that are always visible regardless of lights:
   - `MeshDepthMaterial`: also takes no arguments